omallassi/adrust/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    completed-by     Complete a decision with another decision config           Manage Configuration Items
+    config    Manage Configuration Items
-    decided          update the Status to Decide
     help      Prints this message or the help of the given subcommand(s) index     Index all available ADRs
-    init             Init ADRust based on `config`
+    init      Init ADRust based on config
+    lf        Manage ADRs lifecycle
     list      Lists all Decision Records
     new       will create a new Decision Record search    Search across all ADRs
-    superseded-by    update the Status to Decide
     tags      Manage Tags
 ```

 In more details,